arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 The `<device port>` is the name of the USB port that your computer assigned to the Nano ESP32.
 There are several ways to find it, depending on your Operating System, for example:

 - You can use the Arduino IDE to know the port by [following this guide](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE).
-- You can look it using the Arduino Lab for MicroPython by clicking `Connect` after connecting the Alvik with the USB cable.
+- You can look it using the Arduino Lab for MicroPython by clicking `Connect` after have connected the Alvik with the USB cable.
-- You can look at the list of the USB devices attached to the PC.
+- You can look at the list of the USB devices attached to the PC

 6. Test `Hello World!`